BISCUE Books

 - Most discussed keywords in many fields ("Transition of intellect" echoed in various places/ "2007 Problems" are imminent/ "Web 2.0" changed the styles of knowledge creation and communication)

-- Knowledge society has come (People conquering knowledge flourish/ Knowledge alone is not enough/ Wisdom needed to make use of knowledge)
+- Knowledge Society has come (People conquering knowledge flourish/ Knowledge alone is not enough/ Wisdom is needed to make use of knowledge)

 - (2) In the business world

-- Young workers (Many young workers change jobs after a short employment/ Companies shrinking, workers need employability/ Demands for practical education)
+- Young workers (Many young workers change jobs after a short employment/ Companies shrinking, workers need employability/ Demand for practical education)

-- Middle workers and above (Knowledge increases by years/ Growth aspirations gradually dissapear/ No learning culture in the company/ Administrators also lack of motivation)
+- Mid-level workers and above (Knowledge increases over the years/ Aspirations gradually dissapear/ No learning culture in the company/ Administrators also lack motivation)

 - (1) In the present world